 Upon receiving his honorable discharge, he returned to Connellsville and obtained employment with Pitt and Penn Construction Company of McKeesport.

-When Larry was age 21, he married Norma Elaine Guard, daughter of Walter Guard of 108 Robbins Street.
+When Larry was age 21, he married Norma Elaine Guard ( ? -living), daughter of Walter Guard of 108 Robbins Street.
 Their wedding was held in the parsonage of the First Baptist Church, with Rev. Robert L. Smith officiating.
 Prior to marriage, Norma worked for G.C.
 Murphy Company.

 They had three children, Judith Giobbi, Debra Lynn Kemp and Scott Minerd.